OpenMined/syftbox/docs/acl-system.md

 #### Available Template Variables

+**`TokenUser='USER'` is applicable to ALL template variables** and can be used in access lists with any template pattern:

 | Variable | Description | Example |
 |----------|-------------|---------|
 | `{{.UserEmail}}` | User's email address | `alice@example.com` |